twitter peptidesvendor-marketingBPC-157

 Goal Score Grade Weight Why

-Longevity 35 F 10% GHK-Cu has dermatology-grade skin/aging claims but no longevity outcomes; the rest of the stack targets local tissue repair, not aging biology.
+Longevity 55 F 5% GHK-Cu has dermatology-grade collagen/aging mechanisms.
+The rest of the stack targets local tissue repair, not aging biology.

-Sleep & recovery 55 F 55% Direction matches the stated goal, but every ingredient is anecdotal-evidence-only for human use and no doses are disclosed.
+Sleep & recovery 69 D+ 95% Direction matches the stated goal.
+BPC-157 + TB-500 are real recovery-peptide candidates and KLOW is a recognized blend, but every ingredient is anecdotal-evidence-only for human use and no doses are disclosed.

 Ingredients (4)